-EY S.p.A. with reference to the financial year ended on December 31, 2018 and PricewaterhouseCoopers SpA with reference to the financial year ended on December 31, 2019, conducted an integrated audit in accordance with the standards of the US Public Company Accounting Oversight Board (the "PCAOB").
+PricewaterhouseCoopers SpA with reference to the financial years ended on 31 December 2019 and 31 December 2020, conducted an integrated audit in accordance with the standards of the US Public Company Accounting Oversight Board (the "PCAOB").
 Those standards require that the Independent Auditor obtain reasonable, rather than absolute, assurance that the consolidated financial statements are free of material misstatement, whether caused by error or fraud, and that the Company maintained, in all material respects, effective internal control over financial reporting as of the date specified in management's assessment.
-Accordingly, EY S.p.A. and PricewaterhouseCoopers SpA also have audited, in accordance with the standards of the PCAOB, Eni's internal control over financial reporting as of, respectively, December 31, 2018 and December 31, 2019, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework).
+Accordingly, PricewaterhouseCoopers SpA also has audited, in accordance with the standards of the PCAOB, Eni's internal control over financial reporting as at 31 December 2019 and 31 December 2020, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework).

 There are certain requirements in PCAOB standards that are not in the International Standard on Auditing (ISA) and vice versa.
-Principal differences relates to the following:
+Principal differences relate to the following: